BACK TO INDEX

 Certain mass-action kinetics models of biochemical reaction networks, although described by nonlinear differential equations, may be partially viewed as state-dependent linear time-varying systems, which in turn may be modeled by convex compact valued positive linear differential inclusions.
 A result is provided on asymptotic stability of such inclusions, and applied to biochemical reaction networks with inflows and outflows.
 Included is also a characterization of exponential stability of general homogeneous switched systems

 4. N.A.W. van Riel and E.D.
 Sontag.
 Parameter estimation in models combining signal transduction and metabolic pathways: The dependent input approach.
 IET Systems Biology, 153:263-274, 2006.
-[PDF] Keyword(s): systems biology, biochemical networks, parameter identification.
+[PDF] Keyword(s): systems biology, reaction networks, parameter identification.

 Abstract: